 Botox is a naturally existing bacterial toxin that undergoes purification.
-The bacterial toxin possess muscle paralyzing effects which give botox its rejuvenating properties.
+The bacterial toxin possesses muscle paralyzing effects which give botox its rejuvenating properties.
 Obviously, in medical applications, the toxin is regulated and generally safe to use.

 How Does Botox Work

-Since botox works by limiting muscle movement it is best to apply it on expression lines.
+Since Botox works by limiting muscle movement it is best to apply it on expression lines.
 In other words, areas most susceptible to movement by facial expressions.
-The target regions for botox include laugh lines, forehead, in between the eyebrows, around the eyes and so on.
+The target regions for botox include laugh lines, forehead, in between the eyebrows, around the eyes, and so on.